-The Vision, Mission and Strategies as included in the performance scorecard for year 2023 was approved by the Board of Directors during its meeting on August 25, 2022.
-The 2023 performance scorecard accomplishment was presented and approved by the BOD on March 21, 2024.
+The Vision, Mission and Strategies as included in the performance scorecard for year 2023 was reviewed and approved by the Board of Directors during its meeting on August 25, 2022.
+The 2023 performance scorecard validation result as validated by Governance Commission for GOCCs (GCG) was presented and approved by the BOD on March 21, 2024, and received on September 6, 2024, respectively.